 The key part of this story beautifully illustrates the power of Love over Fear, what I believe is the essential meaning of this image exemplar.

 Thecla as a 17-year old lived in a time where she had no power or rights as a female.
-As a beautiful young woman, family and society wanted her to be subservient, men tried to posses her.
-But, when she heard Paul speak of Jeshua the Christ and his lessons, something resonated with her soul and she defied the expectations placed upon her and chose to follow Paul, leaving her home.
-For this her own mother tried to have her burned at the stake, but Thecla’s courageous belief in love over fear resulted in a thundercloud appearing just in time to extinguish the fire (Leo) with water (flow of love).
+As a beautiful young woman, family and society wanted her to be subservient, men wanted to possess her.
+But, when she heard Apostle Paul speak of Divine works of Christ and his lessons, something resonated with her soul and she defied the expectations placed upon her and chose to follow Paul, leaving her home and the man her family had arranged for her to marry.
+For this, her own mother tried to have her burned at the stake, but Thecla’s courageous belief in love over fear resulted in a thundercloud appearing just in time to extinguish the fire (Leo) with water (flow of love).

-A ferocious lion approached Thecla, but she had the bare conviction of pure love that stopped the lioness’ charge and she lay down at her feet.
+A ferocious lion approached Thecla, but she had the bare conviction of pure love that stopped the lioness’ charge, who then licked Thecla’s feet.
 The officials sent more wild animals in, but the lioness protected Thecla from harm.
-Eventually, the women in the crowd opened their hearts and began to scream for the innocence of Thecla…this deep feminine spirit had lead the way for love to touch their hearts as one.
+Eventually, the women in the crowd opened their hearts and began to scream for the innocence of Thecla…this deep feminine spirit had led the way for love to touch their hearts as one.

 The Divine Feminine Oracle by Meggan Watterson